nathandeflavis/logic-error-tool/docs/README.md

 # logic-error-tool
-A tool to detect and correct logic errors in models of computer programs.
+A tool to detect and correct logic errors in models of computer programs ('Final Year Project' for my degree programme).

 # What does the project do?
 In my independent 'Final Year Project' for my degree programme, the key deliverable was LogicErrorTool (LET), a Java Swing application with GUI forms for different types of logic error.
 Via a form, the end user specifies a model of a computer program.
 LET checks the model for a specified logic error and suggests one or more corrections.
 The end user can select a correction for LET to implement.